Click on the following sections to get updated information and resources:

 Impacts of the Shutdown

 During the shutdown, November SNAP benefits were delayed because the Trump Administration refused to fund them even though they had funding to pay at least partial benefits.
 On November 9th, an appeals court ruled that the federal government must issue full SNAP benefits for November.
-Based on previous court rulings (read more about these in a previous blog), Massachusetts was already moving to issue full benefits to recipients and is continuing to do so while the federal government is in the process of voting on a budget that will end the shutdown.
+Based on previous court rulings (read more about these in a previous blog), Massachusetts was already moving swiftly to issue full benefits to recipients and is continuing to do so while the federal government is in the process of reopening.

 If you receive SNAP, here's what you should know: